-(a) as defined by Law, you are unable (or deemed to be unable) to pay your debts;
+(a) as defined in Law, you are unable (or deemed to be unable) to pay your debts;

 (b) you are the subject of a petition, resolution, order or any other step in relation to winding up, bankruptcy or equivalent proceedings;

-(c) you stop, or threaten to stop, carrying on all or part of your business (except for the purposes of an amalgamation, reconstruction or reorganization);
+(c) you stop, or threaten to stop, carrying on all or part of your business (except for the purposes of an amalgamation, reconstruction or reorganisation);